JakeLimon/challenge/README.md

 Challenge
 ============================================

-This a challenge using technologies like
+This a challenge that use technologies like
 * Spring boot 2.6.6
 * Git 2.35.1 windows
 * Gradle 7.4.1